-- Earn credit for a course previously failed if graduation requirements have not been met. - Participate in a program indicated in the IEP for exceptional students.
+- Earn credit for a course previously failed if graduation requirements have not been met. - Retake a course for grade forgiveness in which a D was previously earned. - Participate in a program indicated in the IEP for students with disabilities.

 The principal, or designee at a given school, shall determine student eligibility for attendance at the summer session.
 The district shall determine specific program offerings for the extended school year.